JetBrains/teamcity-documentation/topics/git.md

 If the connection test is successful, you can enable the native Git support on your server(s).

 ## Native Git as Default Mode
-{product="tc"}
+{id="native-git-default-mode" auxiliary-id="native-git-default-mode"}

-TeamCity switches to using native Git as the default option for Git operations.
-This new approach is more predictable than the previously used JGit implementation and allows working with Git and SSH in TeamCity just as you would in your operating system.
+Since version 2022.04, TeamCity uses native Git as the default option for Git operations.
+This approach is more predictable than the previously used JGit implementation and allows working with Git and SSH in TeamCity just as you would in your operating system.

+On upgrading, users can switch their TeamCity nodes to the new mode.

 Before switching, make sure a [native Git client](https://git-scm.com/downloads) version 2.29 or later is installed on your server machine and a path to its executable is specified in the `PATH` environment variable.
 Alternatively, you can set the full path to the executable via the `teamcity.server.git.executable.path` [internal property](server-startup-properties.md#TeamCity+Internal+Properties) (no server restart is required).
 On Windows, remember to use double backslashes in the path.